Back to California

 Postrelease Community Supervision

-A period after someone leaves prison where they must follow certain rules set by the state.
+A period of time after someone leaves prison where they must follow certain rules set by the state.

 Flash Incarceration

-A short time in jail as a punishment for breaking the rules of postrelease community supervision.
+A short-term jail sentence used as a punishment for breaking the rules during postrelease community supervision.

 Limits and Unknowns

-• The bill does not specify how much extra work this will be for county agencies.
+• The bill does not specify how much extra work this will be for local agencies.

 Bill History